This post was originally published on 16/06/2011 and updated on 01/02/2020

 - Go for a walk.
 In nature if possible.
 But not a power walk. a stop and smell the roses kinda walk.

 - Do yoga, tai chi, qigong or some form of slow meditative activity that will help you to slow down and come into your body and ground.

 - Breathe.
 Learn pranayama and use your breath to bring stillness to your mind and nervous system.

 - Massage.
 Treat yourself to a massage and make self-massage a part of your life.

 - Eat grounding food.
 This means warm, moist and heavy.
 Grains (if you can tolerate them) legumes, root vegetables.
 Stay away from cold, dry, light food.
 I

 - Stop moving.
 Do things that keep you in one place and do not require a lot of effort.

 - And always be gentle with yourself.

-Essential oils that are grounding include;
+Essential oils for grounding Vata

 Pay attention to what you are doing and when you find yourself rushing around make the effort to take a break.